How are you today? I mean, how are you financially?

 Beautiful stuff, but they can’t pay the bills!
 So I don’t include these personal assets.
-The few pieces we have sold were at prices 70% below what we paid for them.
+The few pieces we sold were at prices 70% below what we paid.

 I digress, but a worthwhile lesson for those who are collectors.

 List all your liabilities according to their current balances.

 Your mortgage loan balance is probably your most significant liability.

 The home equity loan balance